Backup

 How Spanning can help you with cloud backup

 With Spanning, you can be assured of a proper backup and restore of your Microsoft 365, Google Workspace and Salesforce data.
 Purpose-built for IT professionals like you, Spanning makes cloud backup seamless with its robust backup and restore functionalities that ensure foolproof security to your SaaS data and quickly get you back to work with minimal or no disruption.
-It is a solid cloud-to-cloud backup solution that ensures the integrity and safety of your organization’s data and empowers you to work in the cloud with confidence.
+It is a robust cloud-to-cloud backup solution that ensures the integrity and safety of your organization’s data and empowers you to work in the cloud with confidence.

 Find out what are the essentials to look out for in a complete cloud-to-cloud backup solution.
 Read our whitepaper here.